-Board of Directors and the Board of Directors of Foothill/Eastern Transportation Corridor Agency (F/ETCA) approved an agreement that provided for termination of the Mitigation Payment and Loan Agreement between the agencies, concurrently with the closing of the refinance transaction.
+As described in note 6(c) to the financial statements, the Agency's board of directors and the board of directors of Foothill/Eastern Transportation Corridor Agency (F/ETCA) approved an agreement that provided for termination of the Mitigation Payment and Loan Agreement between the agencies, concurrently with the closing of its refinance transaction.
 The termination agreement also provided for the Agency to pay \$120,000 to F/ETCA, in annual installments beginning January 15, 2025 equal to 50% of the Agency's surplus funds, plus accrued interest.